AITA for choosing to invite ex-wife over current wife to daughter's graduation party?

 The Role of Emotional Intelligence

 Encouraging each family member to express their feelings openly can significantly help diffuse tensions, promoting a culture of understanding and collaboration.
-Such open communication not only strengthens bonds but also teaches children valuable skills in emotional regulation and empathy, preparing them for future interpersonal relationships.
+Dr. Pepper Schwartz, a sociologist, emphasizes that "open communication not only strengthens family bonds but also teaches children invaluable skills in emotional regulation and empathy."
 In this way, emotional intelligence serves as a vital tool for fostering harmonious family interactions.

 Comment from u/pizza_and_netflix